 Self-maintaining browser tests

 Automated browser tests have traditionally been notoriously brittle, often breaking as a result of even minor UI changes.
-To eliminate false alarms caused by flaky tests, AI-powered Datadog Browser Tests mimic human decision-making processes and intelligently adjust in response to application changes.
+To eliminate false alarms caused by flaky tests, AI-powered Datadog Synthetic browser tests mimic human decision-making processes and intelligently adjust in response to application changes.

 End-to-end visibility for troubleshooting